 As of the Execution Date of this Agreement, there is no actual or any threatened suit by any such third party based on an alleged violation of the rights to be granted by Contractor to the Consortium hereunder.

-The Deliverables will not infringe or misappropriate any right of, and will be free of any claim of, any third person or entity based on patent, copyright, trade secret, unfair trade practice, or other intellectual property right.
+The Deliverables will not knowingly infringe or misappropriate any right of, and will be free of any claim of, any third person or entity based on patent, copyright, trade secret, unfair trade practice, or other intellectual property right.

 The Consortium shall peacefully and quietly have, hold, possess, and enjoy each Deliverable without suit or interruption.